Contact Lens Care

 Anti-fog Lenses

-Eyeglass lenses with an anti-fog coating eliminate the condensation of moisture that causes fogging on your lenses.
+Glasses lenses with an anti-fog coating eliminate the condensation of moisture that causes fogging on your lenses.

 Should your anti-reflective lens coating get scratched, you may wish to remove it all together.
 Whilst there are many articles on how to strip coating off lenses, it is not advised.
 If you are unhappy with your lenses, the only option would be to buy new ones and change them altogether.

-Best Eyeglass Cleaners for Coated Lens
+Best Glasses Cleaners for Coated Lens

-Instead, we would recommend that you use our Feel Good Cleaning Kit to clean your coated eyeglass lenses.
+Instead, we would recommend that you use our Feel Good Cleaning Kit to clean your coated glasses lenses.
 This handy accessory includes a lens cleaner, micro fibre lens cloth and a screwdriver to keep your glasses in tip top condition.
 The non-alcoholic lens cleaner comes in a spray bottle and can be used for an effective clean on all lens types.

 Quick links:

-How to Clean GlassesGlasses lens options
+How to Clean Glasses

 A guide to photochromatic lenses